caseyamcl/toc/README.md

 </div>
 ```

 Your HTML content may be hard-coded in your Twig Template.
-An easy way to accomodate this is to make sure the content is surrounded by `{% block %}...{% endblock %}` tags, and then just pass in that block to the *toc* function.
+An easy way
+to accommodate this is to make sure the content is surrounded by
+`{% block %}...{% endblock %}` tags, and then just pass in that block to the *toc* function.

 For example: